panagiotisgonidakis/panagiotisgonidakis.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+### *Physicist · Machine Learning Engineer*

-I am a postdoctoral researcher at the Center for Plasma Astrophysics (CmPA) at KU Leuven.
-My research interests include machine learning, computer vision, space weather, and medical imaging.
-I currently develop space-weather frameworks focused on solar coronal structure detection and segmentation, as well as solar flare forecasting.
+Hello!
+I’m a postdoctoral researcher at the Center for Plasma Astrophysics (CmPA) at KU Leuven, working at the intersection of machine learning, computer vision, and space weather.
+I develop intelligent systems that detect solar structures and support solar-flare forecasting.
+My background also includes research in general computer vision and medical imaging.